Our impact

 ESG/SDG Key Facts

-• separating the two main components of biogas (methane and carbon dioxide) with polymer membranes;
+• separating the two main components of biogas (methane and carbon dioxide) with polymer membranes

 • separating the oxygen from biomethane through cryogenic distillation using a specific heat exchanger designed by Fives.

-By producing biomethane, a carbon-neutral gas, Wagabox is accelerating the energy transition and also contributing to a circular economy as the biomethane is produced by purifying the biogas coming from the decomposition of organic matter such as local agricultural and industrial waste, household waste, and wastewater treatment sludge.
+By producing biomethane, a carbon-neutral gas, Wagabox is accelerating the energy transition and contributing to a circular economy as the biomethane is produced by purifying the biogas coming from the decomposition of organic matter such as local agricultural and industrial waste, household waste, and wastewater treatment sludge.

 Source: